Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

-Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN) are both mid-cap consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, risk, earnings, profitability, dividends, valuation and analyst recommendations.
+Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, profitability, valuation, analyst recommendations, earnings, risk and institutional ownership.

 Analyst Ratings

-This is a summary of current recommendations and price targets for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.
+This is a summary of recent ratings for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.

 |Sell Ratings